Frequently asked questions about Cloud Data Sense

 Can Cloud Data Sense send notifications to my organization?

 Yes.
-In conjunction with the Policies feature, you can send email alerts to Cloud Manager users (daily, weekly, or monthly) when a Policy returns results so you can get notifications to protect your data.
+In conjunction with the Policies feature, you can send email alerts to BlueXP users (daily, weekly, or monthly) when a Policy returns results so you can get notifications to protect your data.
 Learn more about Policies.

 You can also download status reports from the Governance page and Investigation page that you can share internally in your organization.